bic-berkeley/psych-214-fall-2016/_sources/logistics.txt

 Office hours
 ************

-Office hours are in 10 Giannini Hall on Fridays from 10 am to 11.30.
+Office hours are in 10 Giannini Hall on Wednesdays from 11 am to 12.30.